huhuidonginlulunote/touchFusion/README.md

 3.Download nwjs.

-4.Open the project in your local IDE and run npm install.
+4.Open the project in your local IDE and run "npm install".

 5.Use ng serve to run the project.